mbaityje/guides/2020_05_26_configure_siam_servers_abcpy.md

-# Guide on how to be operative on siam-linuxXX
+# Guide on how to be operative on siam-linuxXX with ABCpy 0.5.2

 Note: first of all check if Python 3.6 is installed.